New Developments in IoT Connected Medical Devices and Plastic Assembly

 Market Outlook for IoMT Devices in Plastic Assembly and Manufacturing Sectors

 In 2018, the entire Internet of Medical Things market was worth roughly $44 billion globally.
-Analysts at MarketWatch forecast an increase of 24% CAGR from 2018, resulting in the overall market value of more than $254 billion by 2026.
+Analysts at MarketWatch forecast an increase of 24% CAGR from 2018, resulting in an overall market value of more than $254 billion by 2026.
 The industry, largely spurred by advanced data monitoring applications and changes to lifestyles, will remain healthy during the coming years.

 Solutions include devices that aid medical professionals in remote patient monitoring, providing health advice to individuals, and helping improve personal care.
 These advances will lead to increased adoption in the industry, but similarly creating new concerns about device security and abuse.